 Collectively, we’ve run a profitable and popular business for 23 years straight, launched a widely popular programming framework (Ruby on Rails), written best-selling books, and a whole lot more.

 Rock star?
 Pass.
 Friendly and thoughtful?
 Let’s talk.

 In broad strokes, Managers of One thrive at Basecamp.
 If you consider yourself an eager learner, a conscientious worker, and a thoughtful, kind, supportive human, you might just have a home here.

-What we’re not looking for are ideological clones or people who are otherwise just like us.
+What we’re not looking for are ideological clones.
 You hear a lot of talk from tech companies that diversity is important for making great software.
 100% true, but diversity has deeper value beyond monetary.
-There are few better ways to expand your horizons and grow as a person than to put yourself in the company of others with different backgrounds, experiences and identities.
+There are few better ways to expand your horizons and grow as a person than to put yourself in the company of others with different backgrounds, experiences, and identities.